 HyperText Markup Language

-The HyperText Markup Language, or HTML, is the main language used in web development.
+HyperText Markup Language, or HTML, is the main language used in web development.
 Without it, we wouldn’t have websites.
-It defines the structure of a web page, such as what titles, images, and text should appear on a page, and in what order those features should appear.
+It defines the structure of a web page, such as what titles, images, and text should appear on a page.
+It also defines in what order those features should appear in the browser.
+Conversely, CSS (Cascading Style Sheets) are used to define the layout and appearance of pages in the browser.

-HTML is a standard markup language.
+HTML is one of the standard markup languages.
 In HTML, tags are used to define every element on a web page, from titles to images to forms.

-The HTML language is governed by the World Wide Web Consortium, or the W3C.
-This is because HTML is so essential to how the web works that a set of standards are necessary to define how HTML should be written and processed.
+The HTML language is governed by the international organization World Wide Web Consortium, or the W3C.
+HTML is so essential to how the web works that a set of international standards are necessary to write and process it consistently.

 The newest version of HTML is HTML5, which includes a number of improvements from its predecessor.
 With that said, most changes to HTML are incremental because of how important the language is to the web.